 Report written by Synapse Energy Economics, Inc.

-Economic opportunity awaits
+Growth and economic opportunity awaits

 Ohio can attract billions in investment and create tens of thousands of good jobs by embracing clean energy, while building on Ohio’s traditional and emerging strengths.
 This report presents a non-partisan vision to help Ohio move forward into a prosperous energy future.
 Decisions made in the coming years by political, business, and investment leaders will determine whether Ohio captures economic growth by developing a modernized energy economy, or risks losing valuable business to domestic and international competition.

-In fall 2018, we will release a second report that lays out a roadmap to the highest priority collaborative actions that Ohio leaders can take through 2020.
 We invite you to share your feedback on Ohio’s biggest energy growth opportunities by joining the conversation below.

 Join the conversation